 We have initiated an open-label, multicenter, Phase 1b/2a umbrella master trial, or FIRELIGHT-1, of tovorafenib (DAY101) monotherapy or combination therapy, which consists of two substudies.
 Substudy 1 is a Phase 2 trial of tovorafenib (DAY101) as monotherapy in patients 12 years and older with RAF-altered tumors; the first patient was dosed in November 2021.
 Substudy 2 is a Phase 1b/2 combination trial of tovorafenib (DAY101) and pimasertib in patients 12 years and older with various MAPK-altered solid tumors; the first patient was dosed in May 2022.
 Simultaneous inhibition of both RAF and MEK has been shown to lead to synergistic antitumor activity in preclinical models.
 This combination may demonstrate enhanced anti-tumor activity in a variety of adult solid tumors driven by MAPK alterations, including NRAS mutant melanoma and lung cancers, tumors driven by Class II BRAF alterations, tumors with BRAF wild-type fusions, and tumors driven by KRAS alterations.
-In April 2023, we presented a poster titled "Clinical Activity of the Type II pan-RAF Inhibitor Tovorafenib (DAY101) in BRAF-fusion Melanoma" at the 19th European Association of Dermato-Oncology, or EADO, Congress demonstrating initial antitumor activity in relapsed/refractory adult BRAF-fusion while being generally well-tolerated in the ongoing FIRELIGHT-1 study.
+In April 2023, we presented data from the ongoing FIRELIGHT-1 study in a poster titled "Clinical Activity of the Type II pan-RAF Inhibitor Tovorafenib (DAY101) in BRAF-fusion Melanoma" at the 19th European Association of Dermato-Oncology, or EADO, Congress.
+The data demonstrated initial antitumor activity of investigational tovorafenib in relapsed/refractory adult BRAF-fusion while being generally well-tolerated.